nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Security Officer

-In the System Settings view (tab Settings --> System Settings), the central server's public DNS name or its external IP address is displayed.
+In the System Settings view (Settings tab --> System Settings), the central server's public DNS name or its external IP address is displayed.
 This address is used by the security servers to access the services provided by the central server (configuration download, management services).

 **ATTENTION!** When the central server address is changed,